 The most important thing that you can do to enhance your chances of coming to Cambridge is to make sure that you study the appropriate subjects which you most enjoy at school, and work hard at them to ensure that you obtain good grades.
 That is true for admission in all subjects, but in Medicine there are one or two more things you need to do to convince us in the Medical School that we really want you.

 One of the most important things you will have to do is to persuade us that you really do want to read Medicine.
-In order to do that you should show that you have done things to help you find out about the subject, for example going round with your own GP or a local Consultant, voluntary work in hospitals or care homes, visiting medical schools on open days, or attending vocational courses like Medlink.
+In order to do that you should show that you have done things to help you find out about the subject, for example going round with your own GP or a local Consultant, voluntary work in hospitals or care homes, or visiting medical schools on open days.
 There is no set formula, because different people have different opportunities open to them, but it is sensible to have made an effort to show us that you are sufficiently aware of what entering a vocational medical course can involve.
 Personality is important in the Medical professions, and the interviewers will be keen to see that you are wanting to care for people and have good communication skills.

 We recognise that is not always possible to get as much clinical work experience as you would like.
 Part of your interviews will explore your motivation for the profession and address current clinical issues and concerns.
 It is advisable, therefore, to have made some attempt to familiarise yourself with the problems and challenges that you will face as a doctor.
 If you cannot get NHS clinical experience then work in a care home can be a valuable substitute and help to reassure both you, and us, that the non-academic skills you will need are being developed.